Let’s explore Puerto Williams, Chile with us – the southernmost city in the world and part of Tierra del Fuego, commonly known as “Land of Fire”.

 How to leave Puerto Williams

-- By boat to Ushuaia – available to book at the tourist agency in Puerto Williams, days of departure vary on the season and number of passengers, cost is 125 USD per person, one way (1 hour bus and 30 min boat)
+- By boat to Ushuaia – available to book at the tourist agency in Puerto Williams, days of departure vary on the season and number of passengers, the cost is 125 USD per person, one way (1-hour bus and 30 min boat)

 Trekking Torres del Paine W Trek Patagonia, Chile

-Tell us, would you like to go to the end of the world?
+Do you have plans to visit Puerto Williams, the southernmost city in the world?
 Share the post with someone you would take with you.

 Spread the word!
 PIN this to your Pinterest board.